ashleyaalbert/BlackJack/README.md

 EmptyDeckException, a HandIndexOutOfBoundsException, and a NegativeBalanceException.
 Our testing files test the classes we have created to ensure they are valid and work properly.
-Lastly, the "images" folder we have included contains images of each card's face, the back of one card, varying chips, a welcoming image, and icons, such as a home icon, a speaker icon, and a sparkle icona\s.
+Lastly, the "images" folder we have included contains images of each card's face, the back of one card, varying chips, a welcoming image, and icons, such as a home icon, a speaker icon, and a sparkle icon.

 ## Package Structure